RoyZhang7/RoyZhang7.github.io/_posts/2020-12-18-Creative-Fianl-Project.md

   - [Tracing](#tracing)
 - [How each of paper is complementary to each other in detail](#how-each-of-paper-is-complementary-to-each-other-in-detail)

-## My info & Paper selection
+## Paper selection

-My name is **Zhaoqi Zhang**.
-I am writing this blog for the creative project for Comp 118 at Tufts Univesity in Fall 2020.

-Since I submit the URL of this blog, which obviously means that **I am doing `Option 1: Explain research to a general audience` for the creative project.**

-I am interested in **debugging tools for Cloud Computing**.
 I want to discuss how distributed tracing (workflow-centric tracing) fits in cloud computing, tracing origin, and how it is affected by cloud development, especially IaaS.

 Thus, **I selected the following paper**: